Please click to view.

-The most common location for irritant contact dermatitis is the hands, though any body surface can be involved, including the genitals.
+The most common location for irritant contact dermatitis is the hands, although any body surface can be involved, including the genitals.

-- In short-term cases, areas may have a sharp border corresponding to the areas of chemical exposure.
+- The areas may have a sharp border corresponding to the irritant exposure.

-- Remove the offending exposure and protect the skin from re-exposure.
+- Try to avoid further exposure to the irritant, if known, or protect the skin from re-exposure.

-- For irritated skin in body folds, consider a barrier cream with zinc oxide paste, such as Desitin®.
+- For irritated skin in body folds, consider applying a barrier cream with zinc oxide paste, such as Desitin.

 Seek medical evaluation for a rash that does not resolve with self-care measures.